abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         See section~\ref{manual/search_primitives/nqueens:nqueen-problem} for a more precise definition of this problem.

-The following figure illustrates a solution to the 4-queens problem: none of the 4 queens can capture each other.
+The following figure illustrates a solution to the 4-Queens Problem: none of the 4 queens can capture each other.

 ..  image:: images/sol_4x4_b.*